How do you get your article published in a journal? How do you choose the right journal?

 Researchers can choose from tens of thousands of scholarly journals to disseminate their research results.
-It is not always easy to find out which ones are reliable.
+It's not always easy to find out which ones are reliable.

 - Think.
 Check.
 Submit is a checklist to help you identify trustworthy journals and publishers.

-- Have (many of) your trusted peers published …
+- Have (many of) your trusted peers published in …

 A Creative Commons licence is an open licence.
 These kinds of licences allow certain, globally recognised, standardised re-use of copyrighted material.
 It is a so called upfront licence.
 You don't have to ask for permission to access, share or use a protected work, the permission is granted automatically. …

 The European Commission has been encouraging open access to and reuse of digital research data through the Open Research Data Pilot (ORD Pilot), following FAIR data principles:

 All research data should be Findable, Accessible, Interoperable and Reusable (FAIR).
 The ERC has adopted this approach for their …

 In Horizon Europe, the European Commission (EC) requires that all peer-reviewed publications resulting from project funding are open access (OA), i.e., freely available online with no restrictions on use, by depositing them in a repository.
 Peer reviewed articles should be made Open Access immediatly after publications, embargo's are no …

 FAIR refers to a set of attributes that enable and enhance the reuse of data (and other digital objects) by both humans and machines.
 The 'FAIR' acronym stands for:

 The FAIR principles originated in the life sciences, but can also be applied …